wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 !!! note
     Because the byte array is fixed length, the data contained may truncate multibyte Unicode characters.

-When sending an attestation VAA, we recommend sending the longest UTF8 prefix that does NOT truncate a character and right-padding it with 0 bytes.
+When sending an attestation VAA, it is recommended to send the longest UTF-8 prefix that does not truncate a character and then right-pad it with zero bytes.

-When parsing an attestation VAA, we recommend trimming all trailing 0 bytes and converting the remainder to UTF8 via any lossy algorithm.
+When parsing an attestation VAA, it is recommended to trim all trailing zero bytes and converting the remainder to UTF-8 via any lossy algorithm.

 !!! note
     Be mindful that different on-chain systems may have different VAA parsers, resulting in different names/symbols on different chains if the string is long or contains invalid UTF8.

 Without knowing a token's decimal precision, Chain B cannot correctly mint the number of tokens when processing a transfer.
-For this reason, the token bridge requires an attestation for each token transfer.
+For this reason, the Token Bridge requires an attestation for each token transfer.

 ### Token + Message